Other Magic

 Пишите мне

-‘Breath of Bones’: What Do Ghosts Want?
+“Breath of Bones”: What Do Ghosts Want?

-At the same time, careful analysis shows that this is true for only a tiny fraction of “ghosts”; the overwhelming majority have almost nothing to do with the personality of the deceased and are merely “imprints” of their power, of their life.
-Such “imprints” are traditionally called “Breath of Bones” or Guf / Khuš ha-Guf.
+Careful analysis shows this is true only for a negligible fraction of “ghosts.”
+The overwhelming majority has almost nothing to do with the personality of the deceased.
+It is merely “imprints” of his Power, of his life.
+Such “imprints” are traditionally called “Breath of Bones,” “Khuš ha-Guf.”

-12 responses to ‘Breath of Bones’: What Do Ghosts Want?
+12 responses to “Breath of Bones”: What Do Ghosts Want?

 1. Can we refer to elementals as vampires that come in dreams from the deceased, warning about danger (and often truthfully)?
 And why do the deceased always call to join them?